International Programmes 2022/2023

 Course organisation

-The MA Digital Narratives programme supports young creatives to develop their own artistic, practical, and theoretical skills as well as their own artistic positions within digital culture in a collaborative and international environment.
-It is a space to learn to experiment, think and produce digital narratives as part of an industry that is constantly in development.
+The MA Digital Narratives programme supports young creatives to develop their own artistic, practical, and theoretical skills, as well as their artistic position within digital culture in a collaborative and international environment.
+It is a space for learning to experiment, thinking and producing digital narratives.

 The central elements of the MA Digital Narratives curriculum are:

-Analysis and training on creative and agile methods for ideation, development, prototyping, and production of artistic projects and creative businesses in an interdisciplinary and collaborative working environment.
+Analysis and training in creative and agile methods for ideation, development, prototyping, and production of artistic projects; work in creative businesses and in interdisciplinary and collaborative work environments

-Throughout the programme, students conceptualise, design, and develop their digital narrative projects.
-During the first three semesters, they focus on the concept, explorations and prototyping of their ideas.
+Throughout the programme, students conceptualise, design, and develop a digital narrative project.
+During the first three semesters, they focus on concept ideation, development and prototyping of their ideas.

-In the fourth semester, their projects become part of their Master’s theses, with the students distributing the projects and written theses in an 80%-to-20% ratio or vice versa.
-Their work is supervised and guided by professors, tutors, and the Digital Narratives and Production department.
+In the fourth semester, their project becomes part of their Master’s thesis, with the students distributing the project and written thesis in an 80%-20% ratio or vice versa.
+Their work is supervised and guided by professors, tutors, and the Digital Narratives and Production departments.

-To complete their Master’s projects, students have access to the technical equipment of the ifs, support from the Production department, and receive financial support (max.
-4,000 EUR/student) dedicated to their project.
+To complete their Master’s projects, students have access to the technical equipment of the ifs, support from the Production department, and allocated financial support of max.
+4,000 EUR per student.

 A Diploma supplement will be issued